AhmedAlFeQy/Final-Project/README.md

 1- credinatials of:

-   -  Dockerhub
+   -  Dockerhub                            --------> to access dockerhub to pull ana push image

-   - cluster kube config
+   - cluster kube config                   --------> to access cluster to deploy the yamls files

-   - slave
+   - slave                                 --------> to act salve as node to run docker , kubectl and gcloud in Pipeline

-   - servvice account of Mangment VM
+   - servvice account of Mangment VM       --------> to authenticate with gcloud

  2- create pipeline that make: